 I don’t want the dolls in pristine condition.
 I don’t want them perfect.
 I am not a collector of dolls.
 Not in the slightest.
 The few I have stumbled across are much the same as you see here.

-These little guys have a life story that I will never know, a life story that may have been lonely & traumatic at times.
+And who of us has had a perfect life?
+Who of us has retained the perfect, youthful skin we had at birth?
+Sometimes, these dolls seem not to be static objects . . . little guys with a life story that I will never know, a life story that may have been lonely & traumatic at times.

-I have had clients like broken & abandoned dolls, women, children, who share a life story of trauma, sadness, abuse & heart-break yet who are survivors.
+As a lawyer, I have had clients like broken and abandoned dolls, women, children, who share a life story of trauma, sadness, abuse & heart-break yet who are survivors.

 I wont be changing their looks other than dressing them.